 If you don’t have dumbbells (or a bench), but you have a barbell then I would suggest giving Front Press a try.

 Front Press, also known as Standing Shoulder Press, is a barbell shoulder press from a standing position.
-It’s one the best upper body movements for building mass and strength.
+It’s one of the best upper-body movements for building mass and strength.

 Single Arm DB Shoulder Press

-If you’re dealing with an injury that’s limiting you to only being able to use one arm, then just use the one arm and keep working.
+If you’re dealing with an injury that’s limiting you to only being able to use one arm, then just use the one arm and do Single Arm Shoulder Press.
+(Make sure to check with your doctor or athletic training that you are cleared to do so)

 More Links and Info